 Types of icons

 An icon is an icon, right?
 Well, not so much.
 There are a lot of different kinds of icons out there, and understanding what each type is and what they’re suitable for is the first step in using them in your designs.
+Dig deeper into Icon Terminology with the interactive lesson at Uxcel.

 Originating from the Greek word for “carving,” glyph icons are graphical symbols and are usually solid.
 They can be scaled to whatever size you need and can be customized with different colors and shadow effects.
 Because they’re generally a solid color, glyph icons can work really well at small sizes, but may not hold much visual interest at larger sizes.
 You can find examples of free glyph icon sets at Fontawesome, Glyphicons, or Fonticons.